biggest-mac/2024-projects/february/idea-dump.md

 Tattoo project of stylized feathers, stars, black holes, records/cd's,
 Painting project using records as the canvas
 Painting project using cardboard boxes as the canvas
+Drawing project of all the weird positions i get into when trying to use my devices comfotably